A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 Have the same rights as legal entities;

-The main goal is to carry out entrepreneurial activities;
+The main goal is to carry out business activities;

 The liability of all participants is unlimited.

 There are rules for those who want to become a member of a general partnership.
-By law, individual entrepreneurs can become them, like any other (according to Article 66 of the Civil Code).
+According to the law, individual entrepreneurs can become one, like any other (in accordance with Article 66 of the Civil Code).

 Required documents

-A general partnership, the constituent documents of which must be submitted for registration, is created on the basis of a constituent agreement.
-In it, the founders determine their participation in the activities of the partnership, agree on the costs and methods of managing the organization.
+A general partnership, the constituent documents of which must be provided for registration, is created on the basis of a constituent agreement.
+In it, the founders determine their participation in the activities of the partnership, agree on expenses and methods of managing the organization.

-Each member is required to sign a memorandum of association that contains the following information:
+Each participant is required to sign a memorandum of association that contains the following information:

 Location;